gourav1511/newspace-jobs/README.md

 ## How it works

 - `script.js` fetches `scraper/Jobs.csv` with a cache-busting query string and renders it as an HTML table.
-Columns appear based on the headers present in the CSV, so optional fields like Experience or Location show up only when they exist.
+Columns appear based on the headers present in the CSV, so any additional fields you include will show up automatically.
 - `scraper/` contains a Python scraper that crawls company career pages listed in `scraper/companies.yaml` and writes a minimal `Jobs.csv` file (Company, Role, Link).
 - A scheduled GitHub Actions workflow (`.github/workflows/scrape.yml`) runs the scraper every Saturday around 08:00 CET/CEST and commits updated data back to the repository.